gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 small chance results in a small energy drift, and the size of the chance depends on the temperature.
 When temperature coupling is used, the buffer size can be determined automatically, given a certain tolerance on the energy drift.
+The default tolerance is 0.005 kJ/mol/ns per particle, but in practice the energy drift is usually an order of magnitude smaller.
+Note that in single precision for normal atomistic simulations constraints cause a drift somewhere around 0.0001 kJ/mol/ns per particle, so it doesn't make sense to go much lower than that.

-The Verlet cut-off scheme is implemented in a very efficient fashion based on clusters of particles.
+The pair list is implemented in a very efficient fashion based on clusters of particles.
 The simplest example is a cluster size of 4 particles.
 The pair list is then constructed based on cluster pairs.
 The cluster-pair search is much faster searching based on